Is There a Cap on Personal Injury Compensation From ICBC?

 Let a lawyer protect your rights

 While these caps can be frustrating, the right law firm could help protect your rights during the claims process.
 Preszler Injury Lawyers has a proud history of advocating for the injured, and we look forward to discussing your claim with you in person.
-To schedule a free consultation, contact Preszler Law Firm as soon as possible.
+To schedule a free consultation, contact Preszler Injury Lawyers as soon as possible.